neo4j-drivers/neo4j-drivers.github.io/packstream/packstream-specification-1.md

 The deserialization of such a `DateTime` structure expectedly happens in reverse:

  - remove the offset from the `seconds` field, which gives here `8_100`
- - instantiate the idiomatic equivalent of `DateTime` based on that Unix timestamp giving `1970-01-01T01:15:00Z`
+ - instantiate the idiomatic equivalent of `DateTime` based on that Unix timestamp, giving `1970-01-01T01:15:00Z`
- - localize the resulting UTC `DateTime` to the timezone of the specified offset giving `1970-01-01T02:15:00+0100`
+ - localize the resulting UTC `DateTime` to the timezone of the specified offset, giving `1970-01-01T02:15:00+0100`

 ### DateTimeZoneId - Structure